KonstantinSimeonov/tsx-control-statements/README.md

 - **[js, ts]** I haven't found any way of integrating this into `create-react-app` scaffold project without ejecting the scripts and modifying them
 - **[js, ts]** Various CLIs (`tsc`, `ts-register`, `ts-node`) feature no flag (that I know of) that allows for addition of custom transformers
 - **[ts]** The `isolatedModules` flag currently causes build errors for typescript files, since the typings currently live in a namespace
-- **[ts]** Cannot work with various "smart" plugins that instead of invoking the typescript compiler rather strip the types and handle the code as javascript
+- **[ts]** Cannot work with various "smart" plugins that instead of invoking the typescript compiler rather strip the types and handle the code as javascript.
+This includes tools like:
+  - `@babel/preset-typescript`
+  - `@babel/plugin-transform-typescript`

 ## What code is emitted?